TvN (South Korean TV channel): Logos

-Programming

 Dramas

-tvN dramas are exported to various countries in Asia and the Americas. tvN's highest-rated television series are Queen of Tears, Crash Landing on You, Reply 1988 and Guardian: The Lonely and Great God.
-The final episode of Queen of Tears recorded a 24.850% nationwide audience share, making it the third highest ratings recorded by a Korean cable television drama.
+tvN dramas are exported to various countries globally. tvN's highest-rated television drama series are Queen of Tears, Crash Landing on You, Reply 1988 and Guardian: The Lonely and Great God.
+The final episode of Queen of Tears earned a 24.850% nationwide audience share, making it the third highest ratings recorded by a Korean cable television drama.
 While Crash Landing on You became the first tvN drama to cross 20% ratings, and was critically acclaimed for its screenplay, direction and performances.
 Reply 1988 received both critical and audience acclaim, with its finale episode achieved an 18.8% nationwide audience share and making it the highest rated drama in Korean cable television history for the next three years.
 In addition, Guardian: The Lonely and Great God was also a hit and consistently topped cable television viewership ratings in its time slot.
 Its final episode recorded an 18.680% nationwide audience share, the second highest ratings of a Korean cable television drama at the time.
 It received critical acclaim and became a cultural phenomenon in South Korea.

 To date, tvN dramas hold 28 spots of the 50 on the list of highest-rated Korean dramas in cable television.
+The following dramas aired on tvN, with the highest average audience share ratings (nationwide).